leonardbernstein/faust/index.md

-# The Ontology-Agency-Epistemology Framework: From Digital Twins to Philosophical Abiding
+# A. The Ontology-Agency-Epistemology Framework: From Digital Twins to Philosophical Abiding

 ## Core Architecture